-German fries or Bratkartoffeln are pan fried potatoes with onions, bacon and fresh herbs garnish.
-Here is how to make them.
+German potato fries or Bratkartoffeln are pan fried potatoes with onions, bacon and fresh herbs as garnish.
+Here is how to make them on the stove top – the oven is not needed.

 Bratkartoffeln are just like cottage potatoes and are wildly popular throughout Germany for all the right reasons.
-Similarly to German potato pancakes they are an incredibly delicious appetizer and also double as a side to Schweinshaxe, Schnitzel, Brathendl (roast chicken) and many other main dishes.
+Similarly to German potato pancakes they are an incredibly delicious appetizer and also double as a side to Schweinshaxe, Schnitzel, Braised Lamb Shanks, Brathendl (roast chicken) and many other main dishes.

 TIP: If you choose to skip the boiling step, be sure to cut your potatoes smaller than seen in the pictures (a larger dice would be perfect) and expect to pan fry them longer.